Kuanhao-Chao/LiftOn/docs/source/content/quickstart.rst

 Quick Start Guide
 =================

-This page provides simple quick-start information for using Splam with :code:`BAM` and :code:`GFF` files.
+This page provides simple quick-start information for using LiftOn to lift-over annotations from GRCh38 to T2T

+.. with :code:`BAM` and :code:`GFF` files.
 Please read the :ref:`alignment-detailed-section` or :ref:`annotation-detailed-section` page for more details on each step.

-If you haven't already, please follow the steps in the :ref:`Installation` page to install and load Splam.
+If you haven't already, please follow the steps in the :ref:`Installation` page to install and load LiftOn.

 |